RiiaC/SEAD_structure_Obsidian/content/Radiocarbon Data mapping/index.md

 # The columns of this dataset

 >[!tips] Below is the list of the columns appearing in this data set
->Clicking on each will show you how it is mapped to the SEAD database structure.
+>Clicking on a column name from the list below will show you how it is mapped to the SEAD database structure.